x40-Community/Cura_for_WeedoX40/README.md

-Copy the complete content from the Zip-file into the resources directory of the Cura installation.
+Copy the complete content from the Zip-file into the resources directory of the Cura installation and restart Cura.